Chapter 1 Week 1

 -Crime and Place: A Longitudinal Examination of Street Segment Patterns in Vancouver, BC

-Have a watch of this quick video here for some more examples and explanation.
+Have a watch of this quick video here for some more examples and explanations.

 1.13 Summary

-In sum, you should now be more familiar with data than you were when you started.
+In sum, you should now be more familiar with data than when you started.
 And you should be comfortable with the following terms:

 • working directory